ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/examples.rst

 3. View the version from the cache.

-.. note :: The complete example is available in the test samples `` / Self Testing / SYSTEM / 000_System.tpx``.
+.. note :: The complete example is available in the test samples ``/Self Testing/SYSTEM/000_System.tpx``.

 Web browsers
 --------------------

 To write a web application test, you must:
-  - obligatorily deploy a `` selenium`` agent on a post with a firefox, chrome, internet explorer or edge browser
+  - deploy a ``selenium`` agent on a machine with a firefox, chrome, internet explorer or edge browser
   - have access to the source code of the web page from his browser
   - have knowledge of xpath
   - know the basics of HTML